jedisct1/blobcrypt/README.md

 -----------------

-The header and the data blocks are encrypted and authenticated using an AEAD construction based on the original ChaCha20-Poly1305 for IETF protocols draft.
+The header and the data blocks are encrypted and authenticated using an AEAD construction based on the ChaCha20-Poly1305 construction defined by the IETF.

 Given an optional 256-bit `message ID`, a 256-bit secret key `k` and a 192-bit nonce `nonce`, a subkey is calculated using the Blake2b hash